StephenWatsonUni/Seng1050/README.md

 # Seng1050
-Introduction web technologies and the fundamental concepts of internet architecture This file DOES NOT contain the pictures used in the project only the code
+Introduction web technologies and the fundamental concepts of internet architecture This file DOES NOT contain any pictures used in the projects only the code.